NorskJoe/University.Maze/readme.txt

  - the order of flags should be <generation option> followed by <saving option>

- - binary files must have the file extension .maze
+ - binary files must have the file extension .maze.  svg files must have the file extension .svg.
+These must be explicity entered by the user.

 Seeding: